BoomHSB/ADM-HM1/README.md

 ##Introduction / Write a function

-Notes: I did not manage to complete XML and Regex Chapter solutions
+Notes: I did not manage to complete XML and Regex Chapter solutions.
+I coded most questions from spyder and tested input/output.
+There are some missing successfull submissions in the stamps file.